prabal1997/prabal1997.github.io/README.md

 ## What is AccuTrack?

 AccuTrack tracks the ergonomical activity of blue-collar employees.
-This could include tracking the movement of their arms and legs using custom IoT sensors, and transmitting the collected data wirelessly to the cloud for analysis using existing industry standards.
+This includes tracking the movement of their arms and legs using custom IoT sensors, and transmitting the collected data wirelessly to the cloud for analysis using existing industry standards.

 <p align="center"> <img src="https://github.com/prabal1997/prabal1997.github.io/blob/master/Process%20Photos/arm_sensor.png" width=500 /> </p>